smartiniOnGitHub/fastify-cloudevents/README.md

 (for example '-v1.0.0' at the end of its base value, or at the end of its full value) , or into the 'schemaurl' attribute but only its major version (like '-v1' or '/v1/' at the end).
+Since v0.3 of the spec, extensions are no more inside a specific attribute, so even mine (for the 'strict' mode for example) has been moved into a namespaced one.

 For more info on the standard, see the [CloudEvents Specification](https://github.com/cloudevents/spec).